AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module2/ex5.md

 ![Data Ingestion](./images/schemamap.png)

 For the Source Attribute **email**, the Target Schema Field should be **personalEmail.address**.
-You can either enter **personalEmail.address** in the field, or you can click the icon to visually locate the correct property in the **Platform Demo - CRM Onboarding Schema**.
+You can either enter **personalEmail.address** in the field, or you can click the icon to visually locate the correct property in the **AEP Demo - CRM Onboarding Schema**.

 ![Data Ingestion](./images/schema_icon.png)